rlakenvelt/etrel-session-exporter/README.md

 1. Open the application in your browser at http://localhost:4200
 2. Select a start date and end date
 3. Click the "Download Sessions" button to get the Excel file

-## Note
-The backend currently uses mock OCPP session data.
-Replace the mockSessions array in `backend/server.js` with your actual OCPP data source.